Mastermindless/Scanpy_scTYPE/README.md

 Requirements

 Ensure you have a suitable environment to run the pipeline.
-I successfully ran it on an M3 instance with 36 GB RAM, handling data from 20 patients and 120k cells.
+I successfully ran it on an Mac M3 with 36 GB RAM, handling data from 20 patients and 120k cells at ease.

+Required Files

+1.	scRNA Data Files
+	.loom files (e.g., PBMC_data_1.loom)
+	For other formats (e.g., .h5ad), adapt the script accordingly.
+2. Annotations Files
+	annotations.csv for each cell code with matching CellID if you intend to perform cell annotations.
+3. Gene List of Interest
+	Example: human_marker_genes.csv for PBMC.

+Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any enhancements or bug fixes.